 - The people the candidate met with and when

 - The results of each stage of the interview process

 Also, a best practice is not to write notes directly on the resume.

 When it comes to hiring, retaining and terminating employees, there are not only best practices, but also laws and regulations that dictate what can and cannot be said and done.
 When less-knowledgeable managers step into these roles, they not only can offend a candidate or employee, they can set up your organization for a lawsuit.
 To avoid this, we recommend:

-• Make sure managers and interviewers ask job-related questions.
-You can certainly see if candidates will be a cultural fit by asking behavioral interviewing questions, but try to steer clear of any discriminatory questions that relate to age, sexual orientation or religion, to name a few.
+- Make sure managers and interviewers ask only job-related questions.
+You can certainly determine if candidates will be a cultural fit by asking behavioral interviewing questions, but steer clear of any questions that relate to age, sexual orientation or religion, to name a few.

 3. Misclassifying employees

 All employees should be classified as exempt or non-exempt.
 In general, exempt employees do not receive overtime while non-exempt employees receive overtime for hours worked over 40 in a week.
 Smaller companies may not have comprehensive job descriptions but they should have enough information to determine whether the job is exempt or non-exempt.
 Paying a “salary” does not automatically qualify an employee as exempt as the responsibilities also are considered.
 Moreover, it’s the job duties and not the job title that determine exempt status.

 Things to look at to determine exempt status include, but are not limited to, how much autonomy the employee has, whether the job requires the use of independent judgement and discretion, or whether the role requires regular supervision.
 Help Desk jobs in particular are frequently misclassified as exempt when, in many cases they should be non-exempt and paid overtime.
 Make sure your teams understand the nuances and apply them appropriately when classifying employees.